Unfulfilled Christian religious predictions: Presbyterian Church

 Thomas Brightman, who lived from 1562 to 1607, has been called "one of the fathers of Presbyterianism in England."
 He predicted that "between 1650 and 1695 [we] would see the conversion of the many Jews and a revival of their nation in Palestine...the destruction of the Papacy...the marriage of the Lamb and his wife."

-Christopher Love, who lived from 1618 to 1651, predicted that: (1) Babylon would fall in 1758, (2) God's anger against the wicked would be demonstrated in 1759, and (3) in 1763 there would occur a great earthquake all over the world.
+Christopher Love, who lived from 1618 to 1651, predicted that Babylon would fall in 1758, God's anger against the wicked would be demonstrated in 1759, and a worldwide earthquake would occur in 1763.

-Roman Catholic Church

-When in 1525 Martin Luther, a former monk, married Katharina von Bora, a former nun, his enemies said that their offspring would fulfill an old tradition that the Antichrist would be the son of such a union.
-The Catholic scholar and theologian Erasmus remarked that the tradition could apply to thousands of such children.

-In 1771, Bishop Charles Walmesley published, under the pen name of "Signor Pastorini", his "General History of the Christian Church from Her Birth to Her Final Triumphant State in Heaven Chiefly Deduced from the Apocalypse of St. John the Apostle and Evangelist".
-In it he attributed to what he called the fifth age of the Church a duration of 300 years, beginning with the Protestant Reformation in 1520 or 1525.
-This was widely interpreted as predicting the downfall of Protestantism by 1825.
-In fact, just four years later, the Roman Catholic Relief Act 1829 brought to a culmination the process of Catholic Emancipation throughout the United Kingdom of Great Britain and Ireland.